IamSoo/iamsoo-interview-a/README.md

 The APP also exposes swagger endpoint at http://IP:8085/swagger-ui.html

-For example :
+Example :
-Input : Company Type,No Of employee, Time in Business Output : Credit Score
+Input : Company Type,No Of employee, Time in Business
+Output : Credit Score

 ### To Run as a docker container